ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 5. Your default Two-Factor Authentication will be notified.
 6. Approve, and Globus will continue to a screen representing the Wynton file system.

-<B>NOTE:</B> Globus v.5 does not currently support putting you by default in your home directory, instead you will land in /wynton/.
-You will need to navigate from there to your home directory in /wynton/protected/home (or wherever you want to transfer your files).

 ## Endpoints of interest